cxong/cxong.github.io/_posts/2017-04-13-three-factions.md

   - Dune: Guild/Emperor/Landsraad, Guild wields soft power but doesn't want hard power
   - CnC3: Scrin are aliens
 - Mechanical uniqueness: three aspects, each faction is good at one, bad at one, mediocre at one, so any non-mirror matchup is asymmetrical yet balanced
+- Another aspect to consider: different objectives.
+Results in unbalanced yet interesting gameplay and narratives

 - Case studies:
   - Starcraft